Liturgy Institute London

 Students wishing to pursue our programme of studies are encouraged to begin with the two courses L701 Liturgical Research Seminar and L702 Liturgy in the West: History and Context before progressing to other courses.

-This course may be taken alone or in conjunction withcourses L701 Liturgical Research Seminar or L702 Liturgy in the West: History and Context.
+This course may be taken alone or in conjunction withcourses L703 Western Liturgical Books or L715 Pastoral Liturgy.

 If students enrol in two concurrent courses, they may wish to prepare for the intensive schedule by reading suggested texts before the course begins.